 The Santa Barbara County Sheriff’s Office K-9 teams provide specialized law enforcement in a patrol environment by assisting deputies in situations where the safety of officers or the public is at risk.

 Our K-9 Unit was established in 1989 with one dog and a deputy handler.
-It has now grown to three full-time German shepherd K-9 teams.
-We also have a specially trained narcotics dog, a seven year old white labrador, who is also works with the Crisis Intervention Team as a comfort dog when contacting a person in crisis.
+It has now grown to four full-time German shepherd K-9 teams.
+We also have a specially trained narcotics dog who works in the Santa Barbara County Jail.

 The teams are stationed in Goleta and Santa Maria.
 All of our K-9 teams are cross-trained.
 From narcotic detection to explosives.
 All teams are on call 24 hours a day seven days a week.